 How to Apply to Register with the College

-NOTE: You must not practise naturopathic medicine in British Columbia, or use the restricted titles of “physician,” “doctor” or the abbreviation “Dr.”, until you have provided the College with proof of insurance, obtained full (practising) registration and received a Certificate of Registration (Form 8).
+Please note that you must not practise naturopathic medicine in BC, or use the restricted titles of “naturopath”, “naturopathic physician”, “naturopathic doctor”, “physician”, “doctor”, or the abbreviation “Dr.”, until you have provided the College with proof of insurance, obtained full (practicing) registration, and received a Certificate of Registration (Form 8).

-Applicants must successfully complete the College’s Jurisprudence and Oral/Practical examinations.
+Applicants must first successfully complete the College’s Jurisprudence and Oral/Practical examinations.
 Please note that examinations from other jurisdictions are not accepted in place of this College’s examinations.
 For more information, see College Examinations.
+Applications for registration will not be processed prior to successful completion of the required examinations.

 - A completed Form 3 – Statutory Declaration (Practising) (Note: Do not write “N/A” beside any statements.
 If all statements are true, please sign at the bottom of the form.
 If a statement is not true, please provide an explanation.);